NithishK5/PacMan/README.md

 Install all dependencies

-To run use npm run dev
+To run use npm start dev